The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 Organizing your Downloads.

-Go to Edit > Preferences (or Ctrl+P).
+- Go to Edit > Preferences (or Ctrl+P).

-Deluge daemon “Deluged” can be installed on a central server, so that other computers can access and control it remotely through any Deluge UI, such as the desktop app or WebUI.

 To set up Deluge for remote accessibility, you’ll have to configure the remote server first.
+Deluge daemon or “Deluged” can be installed on a central server so that other computers can access and control it remotely through any Deluge client, such as the desktop app or WebUI.

-Once you install the Deluge daemon “deluged” into a Server, you can proceed to configure the local client.
+Once you install the Deluge daemon “deluged” into a Server, you can then proceed to configure the local client.

-Restart your Deluge client.
-Once Deluge is back again, you will get the following message.
+- Once Deluge is back again, you will get the following message.

 - For more information on installing Deluge Thin Client and the server, check out “How to control Deluge remotely with a thin client.”

 How to control Deluge remotely with a thin client

-You have to prepare your remote Deluge machine to accept remote connections, so please follow this tutorial carefully.
+Remote access is one of the greatest features of the Deluge torrent client.
+It allows you to manage torrents remotely via a local client.
+To control Deluge remotely with a thin client, you have to prepare your remote Deluge machine to accept remote connections, so please follow this tutorial carefully.

 Log in to your Seedbox/VPS

-Log in via SSH to your Seedbox.
+- Log in via SSH to your Seedbox.

 su - user